TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.16/configuring/v2-multi-datacenter/nat.md

   * Server B replication will connect as a client to the public IP address `50.16.238.123`, port `9011`

-Server C is set up with a single internal IP address: `192.168.1.20`

   * Server C replication will connect as a client to the internal IP address of `192.168.1.10`, port `9010`